Fomode3D/Documentation-1/docs/source/developers/boot-remnode-on-local-testnet.rst

     remvault  wallet_manager.cpp:304 initialize_lock

 This is because another instance of ``remvault`` process might be running in the background.
-To fixed it run following command ``pkill remvault`` and try again ``remvault``.
+To fix it run the following command ``pkill remvault`` and try again ``remvault``.

 Step 2: Start remnode
 =====================
 .. note::
-    For running local testnet, make sure that you already import to your wallet ``development key``.
+    For running local testnet, make sure that you've already imported to your wallet ``development key``.
-    How to configure wallet you can find
+    To learn how to configure the wallet see
     `here <development-wallet-configuration.html#step-6-import-the-development-key>`_.

 .. code-block:: console